hldb/specs/entry/basal/README.md

 **Abstract**

 Basal means base/basic/initial.
-Basal Entries are meant to be a simple entry format.
+Basal Entries are meant to be a base entry format.

 **Versions:**